Rafaseoanes/trascenderglobal-challenge/README.md

  - Open a new terminal in the same directory.
  - Type: `cd server`
+ - Run `npm install` in the terminal to install dependencies
  - Then run `npm start`

 #### This will start the Backend of the app wich will post the pokemon data to the data base.